-Noting that $I_E^+$ is divergent like $\sum_{\bm{k}}k^{-2}$, we need an ultraviolet (UV) cutoff in the summation.
-However, the second-order scatter contribution of $V_{1I}n_{1,0}$ diverges in just the same way.
-The divergent of integral $I^{+}_E$ can eliminate by absorbing the second term in the right-hand side of
+Noting that $I_E^+$ diverges like $\sum_{\bm{k}}k^{-2}$, an ultraviolet (UV) cutoff is needed in the summation.
+However, the second-order scattering contribution of $V_{1I}n_{1,0}$ also diverges in the same way.
+To eliminate the divergence in the integral $I^{+}_E$, we absorb the second term on the right-hand side of